Updated: Mar 27

-Emotional escape- After a stressful day, food can sooth and relax.
-Chocolate, ice cream, cake and chips work well at delivering instant relief.
+Emotional escape- After a stressful day, food can soothe and relax.
+Chocolate, ice cream, cake and chips deliver instant relief.

-Eating is also an effective short term strategy to beat nighttime boredom.
-Identify an evening stress or “boredom food” link is the first step.
+Eating is also an effective short-term strategy to beat nighttime boredom.
+Identifying evening stress or “boredom food” link is the first step.
 Alternative emotional rewards or stimulation then need to be established.
 Ask the question, “What can you do in the evening that would reduce the need to eat?”

 To eat less at night, focus on planning, breaking negative eating habits, social support and emotional alternatives to food.
 Here are two guidelines to keep in mind for your evening meal:

 Catch up on your nutrition - The evening meal is an opportunity to achieve a balanced diet for that day.